Church of Ireland: Orders of ministry and positions

 The Church of Ireland embraces three orders of ministry: deacons, priests (or presbyters) and bishops.
 These orders are distinct from positions such as rector, vicar or canon.

 Diocesan governance

-Each diocese or united diocese is led by its Ordinary, one of the ten bishops and two archbishops, and the Ordinary may have one or more Archdeacons to support them, along with a Rural Dean for each group of parishes.
+Each diocese or united diocese is led by its Ordinary, one of the nine bishops and two archbishops, and the Ordinary may have one or more Archdeacons to support them, along with a Rural Dean for each group of parishes.
 There is a diocesan synod for each diocese; there may be separate synods for historic dioceses now in unions.
 These synods comprise the bishop along with clergy and lay representatives from the parishes, and subject to the laws of the church, and the work of the general synod and its committees and the representative body and its committees, oversee the operation of the diocese.
 Each diocesan synod in turn appoints a diocesan council to which it can delegate powers.